ChandanaMandarapu/100-days-of-code-part-2/JAVASCRIPT/100_Portfolio/README.md

 # Chandana's Portfolio

 This is the README file for Chandana's Portfolio code.
 The code is written in HTML, CSS, and JavaScript and is used to create a portfolio website.
-Let's go through the code and understand each part.

 ## HTML Structure